COVID-19 pandemic in Ontario: Outbreaks

 On April 7, 2020, Ontario reported that there are 51 long-term care homes in the province that are experiencing COVID-19 outbreaks, and by April 10, 2020, it had surged to 69 LTC homes in Ontario.
 Some LTC workers pointed to a lack of personal protective equipment as a cause of the outbreaks.
 By April 21, 2020, 121 outbreaks have been reported in long-term care homes.

 On April 8, 2020, the Ontario Ministry of Health released directives to ramp up coronavirus testing and infection control.
 Also, new residents entering a home must be isolated for 14 days and tested within that period.
 The directives also require that all long-term care home staff and essential visitors for gravely ill residents wear surgical masks, "whether the home is in outbreak or not."
 LTC homes are expected to take "all reasonable steps" to follow the new long-term care rules.
 Prior to this directive, LTC staff were not required to wear masks or other PPE, and testing levels were considered low for at-risk seniors and LTC staff.

-On April 28, 2020, Chief Public Health Officer Theresa Tam stated that as many of 79 percent of Canada's COVID-19 fatalities occurred in long-term care homes, with Ontario and Quebec accounting for most of the cases.